Subject Codes Committee Charter (2025)

 Deliverables

-In 2024, the Committee plans to:
+In 2025, the Committee plans to:

-• Via the web form and committee members, solicit suggestions from the broader community and consider suggestions to make specific parts of the Subject List more useful to the community.
+Via the web form and committee members, solicit suggestions from the broader community and consider suggestions to make specific parts of the Subject List more useful to the community.

-• Finalize changes by fall 2024 and bring the proposed update to the industry for comment, as well as to the BISG board for review and approval.
+Finalize changes by fall 2025, bring the proposed update to the industry for comment, as well as to the BISG board for review and approval, and publish the updated list in fall 2025, accompanied by an online webinar describing the updates.

-• Through its Thema working group, map 2023 BISAC codes to the current version of Thema (1.5).
+Through its Thema working group, map 2024 BISAC codes to the current version of Thema (1.5).

 Blockers

-A compelling proposal made to the committee prior to the close of the 2024 Edition may delay the edition until the committee can accommodate the proposal.
+A compelling proposal made to the committee prior to the close of the 2025 Edition may delay the edition until the committee can accommodate the proposal.
 A delay can occur if BISG membership or the BISG Board voices objection to one or more parts of the new edition, prompting modifications and a need to recirculate the draft.